 Identifying and articulating public policy objectives national circumstances is a strategic part of a well-designed award.
-It is important to be clear about what the Member State wants to achieve and this will then help to inform the award design and other related decisions.
+It is important to be clear about what the Member State wants to achieve and this will then help to inform the award design and other related decisions, something which most respondents pointed out was required for all to benefit from the spectrum award.
 This must be done within a robust national legal framework.
+Doing so will ensure the award process delivers on the stated objectives, and as such, is considered "efficient" in the context of this report.
+22

 There is no one-size-fits-all in terms of spectrum awards.
+This was a point supported by several respondents to the consultation.
 As a starting point, when defining the objectives of an award, consideration should be made of the:

-- Market / Competitive structure: This encompasses, amongst other things, competition issues, asymmetries (such as information or financial), number and market share of wholesale operators; number and market share of retail operators; quantity and quality of spectrum held by each wholesale operator; overall population and relevant density, existing licenses which determine obligations (such as coverage obligations), renewal dates, etc; and - Market and technological developments including the cost of raising capital; Smartphone penetration; consumer demand; existing coverage; what technologies could reasonably be expected to make use of the spectrum in the foreseeable future.
+- Market / Competitive structure: This encompasses, amongst other things, competition issues, asymmetries (such as information or financial), number and market share of wholesale operators; number and market share of retail operators; quantity and quality of spectrum held by each wholesale operator; overall population and relevant density, existing licenses which determine obligations (such as coverage obligations), renewal dates, etc.; and - Market and technological developments including the cost of raising capital; Smartphone penetration; consumer demand; existing coverage; what technologies could reasonably be expected to make use of the spectrum in the foreseeable future.